-- 1. Life insurance, dependent life insurance, - 2.
-Accidental death and dismemberment insurance. - 3.
-Long term disability insurance. - 4.
-Major medical insurance.
+- o Life insurance, dependent life insurance, - o Accidental death and dismemberment insurance. - o Long term disability insurance. - Major medical insurance.

 Employees shall be eligible for all insurance benefits that they are entitled to following a six month waiting period.
 However, the Insurer reserves the right to vary or modify these benefits at any time without notice.